SQL MIN Function

 MIN(expression)Code language: SQL (Structured Query Language) (sql)

-Like the MAX function, the MIN function also ignores NULL values and the DISTINCT option is not applicable to the MIN function.
+Like the MAX function, the MIN function also ignores NULL values and does not have any effect when using the DISTINCT option.

 employees_table